NTB45/Kanon-Windows11-Guide/README.md

 I'll put the rough instructions i made for installing it from wine and bottles in wsl, but its incomplete and i lazily made it go through an ai chatbot to do make it human readable

-I would only recommend to follow that when in serious issues RLVM should be prefered 99% of the time
+I would only recommend to follow that when in serious issues RLVM should be prefered 99.99% of the time

 # How to Play Kanon on Windows 11 with Wine and Bottles
 ## Warning, AI "assisted" (i checked it only once for mistakes) stub below here, not 100% accurate, will only recommend people that know their shit try it.
+### This section of the guide was written for Ubuntu.

 ## Instructions

 Enable WSL on Windows 11.
-Install Ubuntu 22.xx LTS on WSL.
+Install Ubuntu on WSL.
 Open a terminal in Ubuntu and run the following commands:

         sudo apt update